 - sore, red and itchy eyes

-In a few cases, foods can cause a severe allergic reaction (anaphylaxis) that can be life-threatening.
+Occasionally, foods can cause a severe allergic reaction (anaphylaxis) that can be life-threatening.
 Get medical advice if you think your child is having an allergic reaction to a particular food.

-Don't be tempted to experiment by cutting out a major food, such as milk, because this could lead to your child not getting the nutrients they need.
+Do not be tempted to experiment by cutting out a major food, such as milk, because this could lead to your child not getting the nutrients they need.
 Talk to your health visitor or GP, who may refer you to a registered dietitian.